-England could get new national parks
+England could have new national parks

-England could get new national parks as Gove launches review
+England could have new national parks in Gove review

 England could get more national parks after Environment Secretary Michael Gove announced he is launching a review into the country's natural landscapes.